Meet your self-discovery guide

 I built a career I was good at.
 I earned promotions.
 I showed up, delivered, and exceeded expectations.
 Somewhere in the middle of all that succeeding, I stopped knowing what I actually wanted.

-Maybe you know that feeling.
+Maybe you know that feeling, too.

 My Story